6 Things That Can Cause Bright Yellow or Green Pee, from Urologists

-Bright green pee may be related to an excess of B-vitamins, but there are times that it can suggest a urinary tract infection (UTI), Dr. Clifton says.
+Bright green pee may be related to an excess of B-vitamins, but there are times that it can suggest a urinary tract infection (UTI), Dr. Clifton says, due to a bacteria called Pseudomonas.
+She adds that green pee is often just one of several symptoms: “Other UTI symptoms include pain and burning when urinating, along with frequency and urgency.”
+Another possible UTI symptom is blood in your urine.

-Green urine may be due to a bacteria called Pseudomonas, she says.
-Urine tests can help diagnose a UTI, and a course of antibiotics usually help to clear it up, she says.
+Urine tests can help diagnose a UTI, and a course of antibiotics usually help to clear it up, Dr. Clifton says.

 Certain medications may give urine a blue or green color.
 This includes the antidepressant amitriptyline, the pain reliever indomethacin, and the anesthetic Propofol.